zivtech/Bodiless-JS/packages/bodiless-components/doc/Link.md

 ### Adding Links in Rich Text Editor

-To add a link to text in the [rich text editor](../../../Components/RichText)(e.g. in the body copy of a Tout):
+To add a link to text in the [rich text editor](../../../Components/RichText)(e.g. in the body copy of a Card):

 1. Highlight the text you want to add the link to.
 ![](./assets/HighlightLinkText.jpg)